 Ballia: When the Narendra Modi government can repeal the farm laws keeping in mind the protests by farmers, it can also withdraw the Places of Worship (Special Provisions) Act, 1991 to pave way for the construction of a grand temple at Sri Krishna Janmabhoomi in Mathura, BJP MP Ravindra Kushwaha has said.

 AdvertisementThe Act prohibits conversion of any place of worship and to provide for the maintenance of the religious character of any place of worship as it existed on August 15, 1947.

-”The BJP has a clear view regarding Ayodhya, Kashi (Varanasi) and Mathura since the beginning.
+The law, however, exempted litigation on the ownership over Ram Janmabhoomi-Babri Masjid dispute. ”The BJP has a clear view regarding Ayodhya, Kashi (Varanasi) and Mathura since the beginning.
 These three are a matter of faith for us.
 Our religion is associated with these religious places,” Kushwaha said.

 Krishna Janmabhoomi temple case: SC orders continuation of stay on survey of Idgah complex

 Ram temple construction heralds establishment of 'Ram Rajya' for next 1,000 years: BJP resolution